Larry Tomczak

-Larry Tomczak is a self-proclaimed "apostolic leader" and evangelist.
-His ministry began in 1972.
-He led People of Destiny International, a pioneering church planting movement which has established almost 60 churches in the US and abroad (though now under a different ministry name and leadership).

-He was editor of People of Destiny magazine and has authored several books, including the quarter-million best seller, Clap Your Hands, the Church Planters Handbook (co-author), Divine Appointments, Reckless Abandon, and The Bullseye Challenge.
-Larry has been a board member of the "Intercessors for America" ministry for almost 40 years and was an instructor at the Brownsville Revival School of Ministry.
-He has been married for over 40 years with four grown children.
-He serves as Executive Director of The Awareness Group (T. A. G.) and resides in the Nashville area.
+Larry Tomczak is a Christian evangelist and author.
+He co-founded People of Destiny International, a network of churches, and was editor of People of Destiny magazine.
+Tomczak is the author of several books, most prominently Clap Your Hands!, an autobiography.

 Early life

 Tomczak was born into a Roman Catholic family in Ohio, and in his youth was part of a local rock band.

-He became an Evangelical during the charismatic renewal of the 1970s, as described in his book, Clap Your Hands.
+Tomczak was involved in the charismatic renewal of the 1970s, as described in his book Clap Your Hands!
+Together with C.J.
+Mahaney, Tomczak co-founded the Covenant Life Church, which would later become known as the Sovereign Grace Churches.
+Tomczak eventually left the ministry in 1998, at the time citing theological differences.

-Working with C.J.
-Mahaney, Tomczak co-founded the Covenant Life Church which would eventually become known as the Sovereign Grace Churches.
-Tomczak eventually left the ministry in 1998, citing theological difference in his leaving.
-Some of this period's tensions also arose because Tomczak's fitness as a father was called into question by church leadership over what Tomczak described as the "teenage rebellion" of his son in which Tomczak claimed to be blackmailed by the ministry.
-In a 2011 email released by Sovereign Grace Ministries, dated July 4, it is understood that Tomczak and C.J.
-Mahaney, the senior pastor at Sovereign Grace Church of Louisville have since been reconciled and Mr. Mahaney has made a full apology to Larry and his family for any actions or misunderstandings on the part of the ministry.
-Although Larry was invited to the Leaders Conference in November 2011, the invitation was withdrawn after some time.

-Slander Lawsuit Settlement
+Slander lawsuit settlement

 In 1983, Tomczak paid $150,000 to settle a lawsuit for repeatedly slandering psychiatrist Thomas Anthony Harris and his wife, Amy, authors of the best-seller I'm O.K. - You're OK.

 In 1983 The New York Times reported that Tomczak repeatedly and publicly claimed "'Most people today don't know that the author of that book committed suicide about two years ago, and yet people are still practicing some of his philosophies."
 Dr. Harris was still alive, and in fact died 12 years later at the age of 85.

 According to Dr. Harris, the lies "hurt his reputation, forced cancellation of speaking appearances, and caused a 50 percent drop in book sales."